pandas-dev/pandas/doc/source/user_guide/window.rst

    reversed_df = df[::-1].rolling("2s").sum()[::-1]
    reversed_df

-Or we can also do it using FixedForwardWindowIndexer which basically Creates window boundaries for fixed-length windows that include the current row.
+Or we can also do it using :meth:`api.indexers.FixedForwardWindowIndexer` which basically creates window boundaries for fixed-length windows that include the current row.

 .. ipython:: python